ryanrishi/homelab/terraform/README.md

 This directory holds Terraform cloud for rendering cloud-init templates and creating virtual machines based on those cloud-init configuration files.

+# Usage
+### Prerequisites
 Before using this, there needs to be a Proxmox user that has adequate permissions.
 I followed [this guide](https://austinsnerdythings.com/2021/09/01/how-to-deploy-vms-in-proxmox-with-terraform/) to create the user.

-# Usage
+There also needs to be a template for cloud-init to use.
+I followed [this guide](https://www.norocketscience.at/blog/terraform/deploy-proxmox-virtual-machines-using-cloud-init), but used Debian instead of Ubuntu.
+Searching for "<distro> cloud images" will likely lead you to an appropriate cloud image.

+### Run It
 1. Copy the example files to their expected location.
 Be sure to replace the real values with the user credentials created above.
     ```sh
     $ cp env.example .env